 Most likely a peasant, her tenth century Japanese counterpart would've known hard labor in the fields.
 She'd have had little if any education, and she would've experienced brutality at the hand of her husband or lord, all which Natalie discerned from her bones.
 And there was more.
 The old woman would've given birth to children in succession and been subjected to famine and malnutrition.
 A hard life right up until the summer she died.

 But Natalie sought the human side of the woman's bones, the part for which there was no testimony.
 She regarded the fragment in her hand belonging to a mother, one who loved her children, or who cried when they grew up, married, and moved away.
 A hard worker who put the cares of her family first.
 Here was a woman who would shield her children from rain or swords.
 But there was no proof.
 If only she could see memories between the calcified cracks.

-Caught up in the splendor of her work, the tranquility of the day that looked like a poem in motion all about her, Natalie nearly missed the sound of the train.
-It was such an odd sound, a whistle above the birdsong and hum of insects, that it didn't register.
-A faded remark passed through her thoughts that she'd never heard the train whistle before, so what caused it to do so now?
+Caught up in the splendor of her work, the tranquility of the day looking like a poem in motion all about her, Natalie nearly missed the sound of the train.
+It was such an odd sound, a whistle above the birdsong and hum of insects, it didn't register.
+A faded remark passed through her thoughts: she'd never heard the train whistle before, so what caused it to do so now?
 A mental image flickered: steel bars like rib-bones moving in a straight line at the edge of her property, a lifetime away it seemed from her picnic table.

 A reflex, like vomiting or shaking someone's hand when it's offered, pressed her to follow.
 As her footprints made pancakes in the soft mud, she could hear the train screeching to a halt—metal rubbing metal, the sound of a hundred thousand cars colliding together.
 It blocked out the voice of her daughter's screams, the breaking of her bones.
 Then the big machine smacked into stillness.